Battle of Mogadishu (1993): Somalia

+Somali civilians suffered heavy casualties due to the dense urban character of the portion of Mogadishu that fighting took place in.
+According to Captain Haad of the Somali National Alliance, the civilian death toll was "...almost uncountable, because the place where the fire took place is one of the busiest sectors of Mogadishu...each bullet fired in one direction might have killed four or five or six persons, because the place is very populous."
+According to American war correspondent Scott Peterson, about one-third of the Somali casualties were women and children.
+The non-SNA volunteers, mostly untrained civilians turned combatant with grievances against UNOSOM troops, were a significant issue for Somali National Alliance commanders as they complicated situation on the ground and often got themselves killed with their inexperience.
+Experienced soldiers were seen pleading with enraged crowds of Somalis not to go near the crash sites as the Americans were spraying into the approaching masses.
+One high-ranking SNA official complained after the battle, "...everybody tried to attack, they came this way, they went that way.
+If people had left it to the militia and the officers, it would have been no problem."

 United States

-At the time the battle was the deadliest fight involving U.S. troops since the Vietnam War.
+At the time, the battle was the deadliest United States Army/Marines fighting since the Vietnam War.
 Two days after, a 19th soldier, Delta operator SFC Matt Rierson, was killed in a mortar attack.
 That same day, a team on special mission Super 64 incurred two wounded.

-Though the Pentagon initially reported the five American soldiers had been killed, in all, 19 U.S. soldiers were killed in action during the battle, and another 73 were wounded in action.
+The U.S. Department of Defense initially reported that five American soldiers had been killed.
+Post-action accounting eventually reached a total of 18 U.S. soldiers killed in action, and another 84 wounded in action.

 Pakistan

 One Pakistani soldier was killed and 10 disappeared during the rescue attempt and assault.
 Tanks of 7 Lancer Regiment and 19th Lancers were used for the rescue.
-Italian General Loi said Italian troops had picked up 30 of the wounded Pakistani soldiers.
-The city's two main hospitals reported that 23 Somalis had been killed and that more than 100 had been wounded.
+Italian Lieutenant General Bruno Loi said Italian troops had picked up 30 of the wounded Pakistani soldiers.

 Malaysia

 Lance Corporal Mat Aznan Awang was a 33-year-old soldier of the 19th Battalion, Royal Malay Regiment of the Malaysian Army (posthumously promoted to Corporal).
 Driving a Malaysian Condor armoured personnel carrier, he was killed when his vehicle was hit by an RPG in the early hours of 4 October.
 Corporal Mat Aznan Awang was awarded the Seri Pahlawan Gagah Perkasa medal (Gallant Warrior/Warrior of Extreme Valor).